covidsafe/App-Android/README.md

 https://www.youtube.com/watch?v=0iWl9uaQ5Ds

-Working commit for demo (7f55e5b405233620b1db0d709ba23fcd23e35e6c) The following sequence of steps can be executed to produce a demo of the functionality of the app:
+Working commit for demo (7f55e5b405233620b1db0d709ba23fcd23e35e6c)

 - The Bluetooth IDs change about once every 10 seconds.
 - The phones need to be in Bluetooth contact for 30 seconds (3 different IDs) for it to count as an exposure.

-Here are some steps to reproduce a test sequence I've been trying:
+The following sequence of steps can be executed to produce an end-to-end demo of the functionality of the app:
 1) Install the app on two phones.
 2) Turn on location and Bluetooth.
 Just leave them within Bluetooth range for about 30 seconds.
 3) On phone A, submit a infection report.
 On phone B, pull down to refresh.
 You should now observe an exposure notification.